Myndex/SAPC-APCA/documentation/independent-review.md

 # APC<span class="flipH">A</span> Reviewed

 ## _Independent Peer Reviews of APCA and<br>Third Party Comparisons vs WCAG&nbsp;2_
 There are several independent researchers evaluating APCA, and additional third party comparitive reviews that include demonstrations of the functional superiority to existing methods.
-The first listed below are technical reviews by peers evaluating the APCA math and methods, including journal published peer reviewed papers.
+The first few listed below are technical reviews by peers evaluating the APCA math and methods, including journal published peer reviewed papers.
 Some in comparison to WCAG 2 contrast methods and guidelines.

-APCA has been developed in the open for open peer review and discussion, and the reviews listed below were performed independently, and nearly all completed with no consultation from APCA developers.
+APCA has been developed in the open for open peer review and discussion, and the reviews listed below were performed independently, the majority were completed without consulting the APCA developers.

-- _Peer Review Paper in Journal/Book:_ [Applying APCA and Huetone for Color Accessibility](https://link.springer.com/chapter/10.1007/978-3-031-35992-7_53) of User Interfaces, by Kirill Ulitin.
+- _Peer Review in Journal/Book:_ [Applying APCA and Huetone for Color Accessibility](https://link.springer.com/chapter/10.1007/978-3-031-35992-7_53) of User Interfaces, by Kirill Ulitin.
 Part of the Communications in Computer and Information Science book series (CCIS,volume 1833)
-- _Peer Review Paper in Journal/Book:_[Color in Interface | In Russian](http://cat.itmo.ru/sites/default/files/2022-04/CAT_2021_v6-i4_302_3.pdf) Ulitin, K.V.
+- _Peer Review in Journal/Book:_ [Color in Interface (In Russian)](http://cat.itmo.ru/sites/default/files/2022-04/CAT_2021_v6-i4_302_3.pdf) Ulitin, K.V.
 (2021) in Culture and Technologies Studies.
 Vol. 6, № 4.
 P. 225-234.
 DOI: 10.17586/2587-800X-2021-6-4-225-234
 - _WCEU 2022 (video)_ [_Conference Presentation on Contrast_](https://www.youtube.com/watch?v=Da1Jmi7wgCY&t=3976s): **Vicent Sanchis**, PhD in optometry and an accessibility specialist, recently gave this in depth presentation on contrast at WCEU 2022, covering both WCAG 2 and APCA, with comparisons.
      - The general contrast presentation starts @ [1:06:20 - Click Here](https://youtu.be/Da1Jmi7wgCY?t=3976)
      - Then @ [1:21:30 are comparisons](https://youtu.be/Da1Jmi7wgCY?t=4350)